You’ve come to the right place to learn church audio production or, as I call it, church audio artistry. Have you ever asked questions like:

 2. The Guides

-What do you do when people say you should write a book?
-You write it.
-That’s how the guides came about.
-My biggest guide so far, now sold in over 60 countries, is Audio Essentials for Church Sound.
-It takes you through every step of audio production so you’re creating a good mix every week and meeting the unspoken expectations of the musicians, the pastor, and the congregation.
+You can find a number of guides here, including the biggest, Audio Essentials for Church Sound.
+Sold in over 60 countries, it takes you through every step of audio production so you’re creating a good mix every week and meeting the unspoken expectations of the musicians, the pastor, and the congregation.

-A number of guides are available, covering topics from mixing vocals to buying an audio console and you can see the full list here.
+Other guides are available, covering topics from mixing vocals to buying the right audio equipment.

 Chris Huff – Founder